vikramchahall/vikramchahall/README.md

 ## 🚀 About Me

-I'm a **full-stack developer and AI/ML engineer** currently pursuing a B.Tech in Civil Engineering at **NIT Jalandhar**.
+I'm a **full-stack developer and AI/ML engineer** currently pursuing a B.Tech in **NIT Jalandhar**.
 I bridge the gap between infrastructure knowledge and modern software engineering, building scalable products that solve real-world problems.

 With hands-on experience at **Accenture** and internships across district governance and highway management, I've developed expertise in: